bcgov/ExchangeLabOps/docs/Lab-Learning-Programs/Learning-Links.md

 For a good example of what this looks like, [check out this tweet thread from the Canadian Digial Service.](https://twitter.com/CDS_GC/status/1227971000471560197?s=20)

+## Wardelypedia - Strategy and Doctrine for Agile Organizations
+How does an organization move towards being adaptable enough to change its practices?
+We've been using Simon Wardely's open source guidance and strategy tools to support our efforts.

+In particular, check out his [Doctrine Patterns for building a healthy organization.](http://wardleypedia.org/mediawiki/index.php/Doctrine_Patterns)

 More to come!